Dangiwa Umar: Later career

-After retirement, Umar became Chairman and Chief Executive, Work and Worship (Gas Company) Nigeria Limited, Kaduna.
+After retirement, Umar became chairman and chief executive, Work and Worship (Gas Company) Nigeria Limited, Kaduna.

 Umar was a vocal critic of the General Sani Abacha regime, and joined the G-18 group of politicians that publicly opposed Abacha's plan to become president.

 During the Nigerian Fourth Republic he was outspoken on many issues.

 In June 2000, he said the concept of a monolithic Northern region was obsolete and unnecessary.

 He warned defeated candidates in the 2003 elections to exercise restraint and follow the law in appealing the results.

 In March 2004, he wrote a letter to President Olusegun Obasanjo in which he accused him of being an accomplice in the annulment of the 12 June 1993 Presidential election.

 In June 2004, he said that the government's unpopular economic policies were creating social unrest.

-In May 2005, he spoke out against the forced retirement of a deputy governor of Central Bank of Nigeria and accused the government of insincerity in its fight against corruption.
+In May 2005, he spoke out against the forced retirement of a deputy governor of the Central Bank of Nigeria and accused the government of insincerity in its fight against corruption.

 He strongly opposed proposals to let Obasanjo run for a third term.

 In January 2008, he supported the controversial removal of Nuhu Ribadu as Chairman of the Economic and Financial Crimes Commission on the basis that Ribadu was insufficiently experienced, and had carried out the directives of President Olusegun Obasanjo without question.

 In August 2009, he accused President Umaru Yar'Adua of nepotism in his appointments.

 In December 2009, he called on the ailing President to resign.

 In a June 2014 interview, he stressed the importance of dialogue to resolve the Boko Haram insurgency, saying:

 "I don't think there is connivance between military people and Boko Haram ...
 I think there must be unity of purpose; the nation must be united in this very dangerous war against Boko Haram.
 The only way Boko Haram can succeed is if the nation gets divided and it is up to the federal government to unite the public against Boko Haram."